 The Board finds the evidence persuasive that CMS' actual practice was to not count the M+C days in the SSI fraction prior to 2004.
-See PRRB Decision 2010-D52, Southwest Consulting DSH Medicare+Choice Days Groups v.
-BlueCross BlueShield Association, September 30, 2010, at 14.
-When this is combined with CMS' numerous statements on not counting the days as part A days, the Board is further convinced that CMS did not have a long-standing policy of counting part C days as part A days for DSH purposes.
-The Board nevertheless concludes that CMS' conflicting interpretations, its motivation, and whether or not the Providers would benefit from a particular interpretation are not dispositive of the statutory construction question at the heart of this dispute.
-The Board finds that question to have been properly answered by the federal court cases discussed above.7
+When this is combined with CMS' numerous statements on not counting the days as part A days, it is also persuaded that CMS does not have a long-standing policy of counting part C days as part A days for DSH purposes.
+The Board nevertheless concludes that CMS' conflicting interpretations and its motivation are not dispositive of the statutory construction question at the heart of this dispute.
+It finds that question to have been properly answered by the federal court cases discussed above.7